Rates, discounts and monetary transactions

 50

-based on ("obv") time spent
+time spent basis

 Identity of a party cannot be determined.
 Party concerned

-based on time spent
+time spent basis

 Additional work due to the use of a living will/power of attorney.
 Party concerned

-Arranging an independent physician's statement due to possible incapacity | telephone conversations, correspondence and consultation | excluding physician's costs Party concerned based on time spent, minimum 325
+Arranging an independent doctor's statement due to possible legal incapacity | telephone calls, correspondence and consultations | excluding doctor's fees Party concerned time spent basis, but from

 Legalization